vs666/Fortan/README.md

  Contributions can be made through :

- 1. Codes in fortan
+ 1. Codes in fortran
- 2. Implementation of Data structures and Algorithms in fortan
+ 2. Implementation of Data structures and Algorithms in fortran
  3. Writinng comments that describe codes written in fortan (This can be a great way of self learning too)
  4. Finding and Fixing bugs in existing codes